 The label will indicate if a pesticide is toxic to bees when the application contacts them directly or by residues.
 Before using the pesticide, look under the “Environmental Hazards” and “Directions for Use” headings for any precautions that need to be taken.
 See the following example.

-2014 Labeling changes for certain Neonicotinoid Pesticides:
+Labeling for certain Neonicotinoid Pesticides:

 Compiled by Wayne Buhler, PhD.